Who are the Dead Goliaths in Desolace?

 Hello fellow adventurers,

-It always amazes me to come across the remains of ancient creatures in Azeroth.
-The dragon fossil in Nagrand and the gigantic creature fossil in Dragonblight are some of my remarkable discoveries that I had written about previously.
+It always amazes me to come across the remains of ancient creatures, especially the big ones, in Azeroth.
+The dragon fossil in Nagrand and the gigantic creature fossil in Dragonblight are some of my remarkable discoveries that I had previously written about.
 Now, my eyes are gazing upon the skeletons of these giant, snake-like creatures, resting on the peaceful sands of Desolace, who are referred to as "Dead Goliaths".

 One difference that grabbed my attention between these remains and many other remains I found across Azeroth is that unlike other fossils and skeletons, the location, the positioning, the armor and weapons of these two creatures are almost trying to tell a story of their own.
 As if they are giving hints about who these creatures are, where they came from, what their purpose for being there was and how they died.
 With the help of a little imagination, I will try to explore the possibilities about the origin of these creatures.

 In my research about these creatures, I couldn't find any additional information other than learning how they are referred to in a quest offered by Hornizz Brimbuzzle, a Goblin entrepreneur from Ratchet, camped at the southwest of the Kodo Graveyard which is located at the very center of Desolace.
 Since no quest leads to him and he is not on one of the main roads, it may be hard to stumble into him if you are not the explorer type.
 That's why I will give you his exact coordinates (47.8-61.8) and a map below.